kennycha/cursor-chat-keeper/README.md

 - Cursor Editor installed
 - VSCode 1.74.0 or higher
-- Active workspace (folder) opened in VSCode
+- Active workspace (folder) opened in Cursor
 - The extension reads chat history from Cursor's database file, which is located at:

   - Windows: `~\APPDATA\Roaming\Cursor`